polygamma/aurman/README.md

 With `aurman` handling `-u`, it still may result in a partial upgrade, not just because of splitting `-Syu`, but because the dependency solver of `aurman` may yield wrong results.

-- `--optimistic_versioning`: In case of an unknown version of a provider for a versioned dependency, assume that the dependency is fulfilled.
+- `--optimistic_versioning`: In case of an **unknown** version of a provider for a versioned dependency, assume that the dependency is fulfilled.

-- `--ignore_versioning`: Assume all versioned dependencies to be fulfilled.
+- `--ignore_versioning`: Assume all versioned dependencies to be fulfilled, even if the versions are known and they do not match.

 - `--rebuild`: Always rebuild packages before installing them.